Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 Reports of Prohibited Conduct made to the Title IX Coordinator may also prompt a limited disclosure to UABPD.
 Such disclosures will not contain the identity of the reporting party except in situations where the reporting party has consented to release their name and/or where there is an imminent threat to health or safety.

 All Responsible Reporting Officials as defined in Section III are required to notify the Title IX Coordinator if, in the course of their employment, they receive a Report of Prohibited Conduct.
-The Responsible Reporting Official must report all relevant available details about the alleged policy violation, including the name of the Complainant, the Respondent any witnesses, and any other relevant facts, including the date, time, and specific location of the incident forming the basis of the alleged violation.
+The Responsible Reporting Official must report all relevant available details about the alleged policy violation, including the name of the Complainant, the Respondent, any witnesses, and any other relevant facts, including the date, time, and specific location of the incident forming the basis of the alleged violation.

 This section provides an overview of the procedures the University uses to respond to Reports and Formal Complaints of Prohibited Conduct.
 While the Title IX Coordinator has general responsibility for oversight of the investigation and resolution of all Reports and Formal Complaints, Deputy Title IX Coordinators and other departments (Student Affairs, Provost’s Office, Human Resources, etc.) may be involved and consulted as necessary.

-The specific set of procedures used to respond to Reports and Formal Complaints of Prohibited Conduct is determined by the status of the Respondent’s relationship with the University, as well as the nature of the alleged Prohibited Conduct:
+The specific set of grievance procedures used to respond to allegations of Prohibited Conduct is determined by the nature of the alleged Prohibited Conduct.

 The University’s ability to take appropriate action against a Third-Party will be determined by the nature of the relationship of the Third-Party to the University.
-The Title IX Coordinator will determine the appropriate manner of resolution consistent with the University’s commitment to a prompt and equitable process consistent with federal law, federal guidance, and this Policy.3
+The Title IX Coordinator will determine the appropriate manner of resolution consistent with the University’s commitment to a prompt and equitable process consistent with federal law, federal guidance, and this Policy.

 The Title IX Coordinator, Deputy Title IX Coordinators, Title IX Investigators, and Hearing Officers must not have a conflict of interest or bias for or against Complainants or Respondents generally or against an individual Complainant or Respondent.
 Whether bias exists requires examination of the particular facts of a situation.
 A determination of bias must be based on an objective evaluation of the available facts (i.e., whether a reasonable person would believe bias exists).